Almond Cherry Cookies

 Bake the cookies for eight to nine minutes or until they are just starting to turn golden around the edges.
 Allow the cookies to cool before icing them.

 I haven’t tested this recipe with almond flour, but mostly like it won’t work.
-Substituting the same amount for all-purpose flour will not yield the same results.
+Substituting the same amount for all-purpose flour will likely not yield the same results.
+However, you could try using gluten-free all purpose flour to make this recipe without gluten.

-If it’s dry you might have added too much flour.
+If you end up with dry dough, then you might have added too much flour.
 The best way to measure it is to first stir the flour in the container.
 Then, lightly spoon it into your dry measuring cup and use a dinner knife to level it off.

-I haven’t tried that but fresh cherries have a lot more moisture.
-As they bake they will release juices which could change how the cookies turn out.
-For that reason, it’s better to stick with maraschino cherries.
+I haven’t tried using fresh cherries in these cookies, but I do know that they have a lot more moisture.
+As they bake, they will release juices which could change how the cookies turn out.
+For that reason, I think it’s better to stick with maraschino cherries at the center of the cookie.

 I just love these cherry almond cookies!
 The tender cookies topped with icing and the cherry inside are just the best combination.
 Make a batch to share or keep them all to yourself – either way, I hope you love them!
 Love these cherry cookies?
 Be sure to try Cherry Turnovers that are so easy to make at home!